 4. Grow Some Beautiful Flowers or Plant a Tree

 We’re going to talk about gardening on a larger scale later in this piece, but if full-on gardening isn’t your thing there are smaller ways to spend a leisurely day relaxing in the sun with some dirt and some plants and doing the planet a favor at the same time.
 The more that you contribute organic green matter to the planet, the better it is.
 So spend that day relaxing and potting plants on your porch or patio – or make this the summer that you really do plant a small tree in your yard (if you have one).
 Yes, there’s an element to this that is more work than leisure, but we think that you’ll find the relaxing element is greater than the physical labor element.
 We also think that you’ll find your stress level reduced just by the exposure to the beauty of plants.
-Need some inspiration?
-Here’s a list of plants that will also purify the air around you for a double environmental bonus from your day of planting.

 5. Go Hiking!
 Lots of Hiking!